 Types of dysfunctional families

-Simple tips to deal with dysfunctional family members
+Simple tips for dealing with dysfunctional family members

 Don’t expect a positive response.

 This is the rule of thumb to help you effectively deal with dysfunctional family members.
-You need to give up all types of positive expectations.
-This is actually the basic nature of any type of dysfunctional family.
-No matter what you do, you will get the blame and accused of your efforts and actions.
+First, it would help if you gave up all types of positive expectations.
+This is the essential nature of any dysfunctional family.
+No matter what you do, you will get the blame and be accused of your efforts and actions.
 Therefore, do not expect anything positive from your dysfunctional family or loved ones.

-It is necessary to keep calm when you are in a conversation with your family member or someone close to you.
+Keeping calm when conversing with your family member or someone close to you is necessary.
 However, this is easier said than done.
-It is not always possible to keep calm if your history with your loved one is that of a negative nature.
-Furthermore, it is necessary that you practice some relaxation techniques to keep calm.
+Keeping the peace is not always possible if your history with your loved one is negative.
+It will help if you practice relaxation techniques to stay calm.
 Taking deep breaths before engaging in a conversation is also helpful.

 You cannot change your family.

-You need to realize the universal truth that it is not possible for you to change your family members.
-Their thoughts, views, thinking, their way of communicating, will not change.
-Once you realize this, you will be in a better position to deal with your dysfunctional family member.
+You need to realize the universal truth that you can’t change your family members.
+Their thoughts, views, and ways of communicating will not change.
+Once you realize this, you will be better positioned to deal with your dysfunctional family member.

 Think before you speak.

-Many normal family discussions may take a sudden unfavorable turn.
-Family members may start yelling and the environment may suddenly become unfriendly.
-To avoid this, don’t participate in the discussion at all and avoid accusing other people.
-Yet, it does not mean that you cannot voice your opinions and become a part of constructive criticism.
-But you have to realize that your opinions and criticism may not always be taken on a positive note.
+Many regular family discussions may take a sudden unfavorable turn.
+For example, family members may yell, and the environment may become unfriendly.
+So don’t participate in the debate; avoid accusing others of preventing this.
+Yet, it does not mean you cannot voice your opinions and become a part of constructive criticism.
+But you have to realize that your ideas and criticism may not always be taken on a positive note.

 Keep things civil as far as possible.